d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 # Numerical Stability and Initialization

 So far we covered the tools needed to implement multilayer perceptrons, how to solve regression and classification problems, and how to control capacity.
 However, we took initialization of the parameters for granted, or rather simply assumed that they would not be particularly relevant.
-In the following we will look at them in more detail and discuss some useful heuristics.
+In the following, we will look at them in more detail and discuss some useful heuristics.

 Secondly, we were not particularly concerned with the choice of activation.
 Indeed, for shallow networks this is not very relevant.
 For deep networks, however, design choices of nonlinearity and initialization play a crucial role in making the optimization algorithm converge relatively rapidly.
 Failure to be mindful of these issues can lead to either exploding or vanishing gradients.